vinit714/AI-Powered-Text-Generation-and-Sentiment-Analysis-Dashboard/README.md

 ## Usage

-1. Enter the text you want to analyze or use as a prompt for text generation.
+1. Navigate to the home page.
+2. Enter text into the provided form.
-2. Click the submit button to perform sentiment analysis or text generation.
+3. Submit the form for sentiment analysis and text generation.
-3. View the results, including sentiment analysis scores and major words contributing to sentiment.
+4. View the sentiment analysis results and additional generated text on the result page.
+5. Use the provided button to navigate back to the input page.

 ## Contributing